Ryan is our Central East Regional Sales Manager (Indiana, Kentucky, Michigan, and Ohio). He's worked at UNEX for over 6 years.

 What we do is technical but also pretty basic on the scale when it comes to technology in material handling.
 You have to know our products and how they could/should be applied in a variety of applications.
 Experience helps because after a while you have seen the many ways our products can be used.
 To our customers, we are the expert for our product line.
 You also need to know other products and know-how they match up with our products and how they work together.
 It is important to know what is out there, the lingo, what our customers are dealing with and the challenges they face so that we can offer solutions.
 I like to know about products we don’t offer just so I can suggest alternatives in case something else is the best solution.

-Ok, Ryan thanks again for your insightful work and industry-focused answers...now on to some lighter questions.
+Thanks again Ryan for your insightful work and industry-focused answers...now on to some lighter questions.

 What is your spirit animal?
 Why?